dotnet-websharper/docs/v4.1/fsharp/ui.md

 The possible values for `clientLoad` are:

 * `ClientLoad.Inline` (default): The template is included in the compiled JavaScript code, and any change to `my-template.html` requires a recompilation to be reflected in the application.
 * `ClientLoad.FromDocument`: The template is loaded from the DOM.
-This means that `my-template.html` *must* be the document in which the code is run.
+This means that `my-template.html` *must* be the document in which the code is run: either directly served as a Single-Page Application, or passed to `Content.Page` in a Client-Server Application.

 The possible values for `serverLoad` are: